tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-While this card is revealed in play, all damage is prevented and attached fortifications gain "<i>damage dealt to this fortification cannot be prevented</i>".
+While this card is revealed in play, all damage dealt on your opponent's turn is prevented and attached fortifications gain <i>"damage dealt to this fortification cannot be prevented"</i>.
 If this card is attached to a <b>Defenseless</b> fortification, destroy it.
 <br>

 ##### ALP.FTH.023